-Notice the use of the word "performing".
-To be a successful DJ, you need to have an entertaining personality as well as music mixing skills.
-See The Beginners Guide to Djing to learn more about DJing as a business.
+Notice the use of the word "performing."
+To be a successful DJ, you need to have an entertaining personality as well as music-mixing skills.

-Painting, whether exterior or interior, is another of those chores that many people don't want to do - which makes it another of those chores that you can make money doing for them.
+Painting, whether exterior or interior, is another of those chores that many people don't want or have time to do, which makes it another of those chores that you can make money doing for them.

-Requirements: Physical ability, painting skill and equipment such as brushes, drop sheets, buckets.
+Requirements: Physical ability, painting skills, and equipment such as brushes, drop sheets, and buckets.

 Variations on the theme: Creative?
-Interior design and/or home staging might interest you.
+Interior design or home staging might interest you.

 Perhaps because of its accessibility (practically anyone can do it) or because of its diversity (there are many different types of yoga), yoga is one of the fitness practices that's here to stay.

-Variations on the theme: Yoga-related products are good business prospects, too - The Economist predicts that Americans will spend in excess of $8 billion on them by 2017.
+Variations on the theme: Yoga-related products are good business prospects, too.

 Do you live in a place that others like to visit?
 Do you enjoy meeting and chatting with new people?
 Would you be comfortable leading and addressing a group?